tamucc-comp-bio/classroom_repo_2024/assignments/assignment_0.md

 ### 3. [Working With Files and Directories](https://swcarpentry.github.io/shell-novice/03-create/index.html)

-* realize that the orange boxes don't always pertain to the directory structure in you lesson data.
+* realize that the orange boxes don't always pertain to the directory structure in your lesson data.
 For example, the 2nd one (Moving Files to a new folder) does not refer to our directory structure, but rather a hypothetical directory structure on Jamie's computer.
 Who's Jamie?  idk

 ---